udacity/nd013-c1-vision-starter/README.md

 The data in the classroom workspace will be organized as follows:
 ```
 /data/waymo/
-    - contains the tf records in the Waymo Open format.
-(NOTE: this folder contains the `segment` files that would otherwise be temporary files that should be removed if working locally with the download and processing script)
+    - contains the tf records in the Tf Object detection api format.

 /home/workspace/data/
-    - processed: contained the tf records in the Tf Object detection api format.
-(NOTE: this folder should be empty after creating the splits)
-    - test: contain the test data
+    - test: contain the test data (empty to start)
-    - train: contain the train data
+    - train: contain the train data (empty to start)
-    - val: contain the val data
+    - val: contain the val data (empty to start)
 ```

 The experiments folder will be organized as follow: